-Why do you think the program is linked to start at 0x400 instead of at 0x0?
+Why do you think the program is linked to start where it does?

 Can you see where the stack pointer is set?
 There are a number of activities that are done in the C run time module, which is linked into your program before your main routine.
 Your program actually starts execution in the C run time module to set things like the stack pointer and to zero the bss segment.
 Uninitialized variables in C are supposed to be set to 0 before execution of main starts.